- Energy-efficient living

 There is a variety of fixed and portable electric heaters available with different levels of efficiency.

-- Reverse-cycle air conditioners (heat pumps) are the most energy efficient—using a third of the power consumption and producing fewer greenhouse gas emissions compared to conventional electric heaters.
+- Reverse-cycle air conditioners (heat pumps) are the most energy efficient—using 33% of the power consumption and producing fewer greenhouse gas emissions compared to conventional electric heaters.
 They have the added advantage of being able to heat as well as cool and are available as window units or split systems generally mounted on the wall.

 - Energy rating labels allow you to compare the energy efficiency of different reverse-cycle air conditioners and choose the most efficient model you can afford to save money on running costs.
 The more stars the more energy efficient and the less it will cost you in power bills.

 - Split systems are usually quieter and more efficient as the compressor is installed outside the house with one or more outlets located inside the house.
 They are more expensive than window units to install.
-However, a unit with an inverter could give energy savings of 10 to 30 per cent by adjusting supply as the need for hot warm or cool air changes.
+However, a unit with an inverter could give energy savings of 10 to 33% by adjusting supply as the need for hot warm or cool air changes.
 If you're installing a multiple split system you will need to ensure the correct size unit to supply a number of rooms.